 Emulating how the Hawaiian ancestors lived and returning to their simple ways of growing and sharing a variety of foods has become a statewide initiative.
 Hawaii has the natural conditions and talent to produce far more diversity in agriculture than it currently does.

 The seed of this movement thrives through various farmers' markets and partnerships between restaurants and local farmers.
 Localized efforts such as the Hawaii Farm Bureau Federation are collectively leading the organic and sustainable agricultural renaissance.
 From home-cooked meals to casual plate lunches to fine-dining cuisine, these sustainable trailblazers enrich the culinary tapestry of Hawaii and uplift the Islands' overall quality of life.

 Tourism and the Economy

-The over-$10 billion tourism industry represents a third of Hawaii's state income.
+The $10-plus billion tourism industry represents a third of Hawaii's state income.
 Naturally, this dependency causes economic hardship as the financial meltdown of recent years affects tourists' ability to visit and spend.

 One way the industry has changed has been to adopt more eco-conscious practices, as many Hawaiians feel that development shouldn't happen without regard for impact to local communities and their natural environment.